2012 Alps killings

-The French Alps shootings, known in France as the Chevaline massacre (tuerie de Chevaline), were the deaths on 5 September 2012 of three members of a British family and a French citizen on the Route Forestière Domaniale de la Combe d'Ire near Chevaline, Haute-Savoie, France, near the southern end of Lake Annecy.
+The 2012 Alps killings, known in France as the Chevaline massacre (tuerie de Chevaline), were the deaths on 5 September 2012 of three members of a British-French family of Iraqi origin and a French citizen on the Route Forestière Domaniale de la Combe d'Ire near Chevaline, Haute-Savoie, France, near the southern end of Lake Annecy.

-Four people were killed: an Iraqi-born British tourist named Saad al-Hilli, 50; his wife Iqbal, 47; her mother Suhaila al-Allaf, 74, who held a Swedish passport; and French cyclist Sylvain Mollier, 45.
+Four people were killed: an Iraqi-born British-French tourist named Saad al-Hilli, 50; his wife Iqbal, 47; her mother Suhaila al-Allaf, 74, who held a Swedish passport; and French cyclist Sylvain Mollier, 45.
 The al-Hillis' two daughters both survived the attack.
 One, aged 4, was hidden under the legs of her dead mother in the rear footwell for eight hours even while the Gendarmerie were on the scene; she was only discovered by specialist forensic investigators.
 The elder daughter, aged 7, was shot in the shoulder and also suffered a head wound; she returned to the United Kingdom on 14 September 2012.

 Police investigated al-Hilli's past in Iraq as an engineer on sensitive topics, as well as his work at the time of his death, as a potential motive for the attack.
 The attack has been compared to the 1952 killing of biochemist Jack Drummond in the Dominici affair.
 In September 2017, after five years of investigation, French police said they had "no working theory" to explain the murders and no suspects.
 Veronique Dizot, the lead prosecutor, suggested that the family "may have been targeted randomly".